 Or, you can work with a partner that knows a thing or two about payments compliance.

 When you partner with a payments expert, you can focus on your business.
 You don’t have to know all the details or sink in your own time.
 Instead, you can work with a partner that is dedicated to compliance and rest assured that everything is done right, with no chance of leaks (or lawsuits).

 BlueSnap: a single solution for achieving payments compliance.

 At BlueSnap, we’re dedicated to a simple compliance goal: we’ll handle everything, so that you can focus on your business and sell your goods without worry.
-That’s why our All-in-One Payment Platform is fully compliant with all privacy, security and card scheme rules.
+That’s why our All-in-One Payment Orchestration Platform is fully compliant with all privacy, security and card scheme rules.

 We’re also compliant with the Level 1 Payment Card Industry Data Securities Standards (PCI-DSS), which is the highest standard of PCI compliance.
 Whenever shopper’s cardholder payment data is transmitted, processed, or managed through the BlueSnap platform, BlueSnap takes responsibility for the proper security of the data entrusted to us in accordance with PCI-DSS requirements.
 Merchants that use BlueSnap’s All-in-One Payment Platform benefit from having the main burden of PCI compliance covered by BlueSnap.
 This standard includes encryption of data in transit and at rest, periodical penetration tests and ethical hacks, and deployment of security defenses and infrastructure (such as intrusion prevention systems, data leak protection software, endpoint security protection).Nevertheless, as merchants have access to transaction invoices they must carefully manage the administration of such data in line with relevant privacy legislation and Card Association rules.